modern-influence-of-ancient-warriors

 Maori Support for Standing Rock (2016)

 In 2016, a delegation of Maori activists traveled to the Standing Rock Sioux reservation in North Dakota to support the protest against the Dakota Access Pipeline.
 They performed a haka in solidarity and shared strategies for nonviolent resistance.
 The Maori warrior tradition of protecting water resources (wai tapu) aligned with the Lakota's struggle.
-This event strengthened ties between Pacific and North American indigenous movements.
+The presence of the Maori delegation brought international media attention to the protest and strengthened ties between Pacific and North American indigenous movements.
+The haka performed at Standing Rock became one of the most iconic images of the movement, demonstrating how Maori warrior traditions can inspire and unite indigenous peoples across continents.

 The Haka in Climate Activism